mcaliman/mcaliman.github.io/_posts/en/programming/2014-10-01-java-queue.md

 tags: [data-structures, algorithms, en]
 permalink: /programming/queue/
 ---
 Let us return to the discussion of elementary data structures.
-In previous posts we have looked at indexed structures, linked structures and Stacks or Stacks, another of the most common basic types is the Queue or Queue, a pseudolanguage specification of which is given below.
+In previous posts we have looked at indexed structures, linked structures and Stacks, another of the most common basic types is the Queue, a pseudolanguage specification of which is given below.
 ```
 type Queue
 data